Anonymous User

 SelectAnswer

-AThe ionosphere
+AThe stratosphere

 BThe magnetosphere